 Here’s the picture of the Christian life: there are streams of water.
 This is the life of God flowing through the word of God, the Psalms.
 You are planted there by God’s sovereign grace (see Matthew 15:13).
 Your roots reach the water of life that makes your leaves green during the drought and makes you fruitful when others are barren.

 The root system is not mechanical or automatic.
 The roots work by meditation, that is, by giving attention and thought to the Psalms.
 Meditation on the Psalms is the way the roots touch the water.
 The result is delight, spiritual pleasure in what we see of God and man and life.
 And from this delight comes all kinds of changed attitudes and behaviors.

-The battle to avoid the counsel of the wicked and the way of the sinner and the seat of the scoffer—the battle to be righteous and holy and humble—is a fight that is won by delight.
-And that delight is nourished through meditating on God’s instruction in the Psalms day and night.2
+The battle to avoid the counsel of the wicked and the way of the sinner and the seat of the scoffer — the battle to be righteous and holy and humble — is a fight that is won by delight.
+And that delight is nourished through meditating on God’s instruction in the Psalms day and night.
+One commentator says,